 The arrival of your new son or daughter is a time of excitement and joy.
-It's often also a hectic time, so it can be difficult to remember to pack everything that you need at the hospital.
+It is often also a hectic time, so it can be hard to remember to pack everything that you will need at the hospital.

-About a month before the baby's due date, you should make sure you have the following items.
+About a month before your baby's due date, make sure you have the items below.
 Pack as many beforehand as you can.
-Use the following checklist as a guide to get organized for the big event.
+Use this checklist as a guide to get organized for the big event.

 Items for Mom

 The hospital will supply you with a gown, slippers, disposable underwear, and basic toiletries.
-While it's nice to have your own clothes with you, labor and the first few days postpartum are a notoriously messy time, and you may not want to bring out your brand-new lingerie.
+While it is nice to have your own clothes with you, labor and the first few days postpartum are most often a very messy time, so you may not want to wear your brand-new lingerie.
 Items you should bring:

 - Nightgown and bathrobe